JanKocabek/SimpleJavaTetris/README.md

 current progress is it for now in tthis branch

 ## Description
-This is my first attempt at creating a real game to learn Object-Oriented Programming (OOP) and Java.
+This is my first attempt at creating a real game to improve my Java and (OOP) skills.
 ```
 ## Roadmap
 | Current Goals                                 | Finished Steps                             |